 Leading the way for those left behind in pain

-At Tremeau, we focus on well-defined patient populations with high unmet medical needs.
+At Tremeau, we focus on patient populations whose pain management needs are not well-satisfied by the current standard of care.
 Our unique approach to acute and chronic pain in select conditions is rooted in the mechanism of action, documented efficacy in painful inflammatory conditions, and clinically differentiated profile of COX-2 selective NSAIDs.

 *The active ingredient in TRM-201 is rofecoxib, which was previously marketed as VIOXX®.